mbruzek/docs/src/en/developer-debugging.md

 with the `juju debug-log` command.

 If the error has already passed by viewing the actual log files on the unit is helpful.
 If you `juju ssh` to the unit you can view the Juju machine and unit log files in the `/var/log/juju/` directory.

 ## The 'debug-hooks' command

-If a hook returns non-zero return code this puts the charm in error state and Juju halts execution of the event cycle.
+If a hook returns a non-zero return code this puts the charm in error state and Juju halts execution of the event cycle.
 The `juju debug-hooks` command accepts a unit and an optional list of hooks to debug (which must be named individually in a space-delimited list) or no hook names, causing all hooks to be debugged:

 ```bash
 juju debug-hooks <service/unit> [hook-name hook-name2 ...]